-5.8 Additional support for learning
+5.8 Additional Support for Learning

-We have 8 teaching assistants who are trained to deliver interventions such as Literacy catchup, guided reading, Math's catchup and Zones of regulations.
+We have a number of teaching assistants who are trained to deliver interventions such as Literacy catchup, guided reading, Math's catchup and Zones of Regulations and the Wishes Programme (self-esteem).

-Teaching assistants will support pupils on a 1:1 basis when this is outlined in an EHCP or a student needs specific support, TAs are encouraged to support a range of students to ensure that we are preparing students for the next stage of their life.
+Teaching assistants will support pupils on a 1:1 basis when this is outlined in an EHCP or a student needs specific support, teaching assistants are encouraged to support a range of students to ensure that we are preparing students for the next stage of their life.